-Capturing many data points can add additional visibility when the information may have been considered invisible.
-But, reducing the methods of how you capture through hardware that is built to be passively capturing data without interfering with the day-to-day operations, can prevent multiple sources of information being input into disparate systems incorrectly.
-So, capture a lot, with minimal systems or methods, can drive cohesion and accuracy across the project.
+Capturing many construction data points can add additional visibility when the information may have been considered invisible.
+But, reducing the methods of how you capture through hardware that is built to be passively capturing construction data without interfering with the day-to-day operations, can prevent multiple sources of information being input into disparate systems incorrectly.
+So, capture a lot of construction data, with minimal systems or methods, can drive cohesion and accuracy across the project.

 Recycling isn’t just for paper and plastic.
 A lot can be learned from historical organized data that empowers future project and business decisions.
 How much labor is needed to hit schedule deadlines?
 Which trades on the critical path of a project have a history of performing ahead of schedule, or have made up time quickly?
 Where have we been billed additional manpower hours and can we account for that in the future?
 The answers to these questions and so many more can be found in historical data capture from projects that can make future business decisions easier and more meaningful.

 These enhanced understandings can lead to project savings in budget, schedule and frustrations when planning for the future.
 Reducing your methods of data capture, reusing data across job functions and needs, and recycle data for historical learnings to make future success gains can be a force towards a successful project.

 Eyrus provides real-time workforce data you need to take your team to the next level.
 Gain actionable results from one easy to use platform.Book a demo